DioxusLabs/dioxus/docs/guide/src/en/interactivity/event_handlers.md

 # Event Handlers

 Event handlers are used to respond to user actions.
-For example, some a event handler could be triggered when the user clicks, scrolls, moves the mouse, or types a character.
+For example, an event handler could be triggered when the user clicks, scrolls, moves the mouse, or types a character.

 Event handlers are attached to elements.
 For example, we usually don't care about all the clicks that happen within an app, only those on a particular button.

 Event handlers are similar to regular attributes, but their name usually starts with `on`- and they accept closures as values.
-The closure will be called whenever the event it listens for is triggered, and will be passed that event.
+The closure will be called whenever the event it listens for is triggered and will be passed that event.

 For example, to handle clicks on an element, we can specify an `onclick` handler: